BESSER-PEARL/BESSER/README.md

 BESSER is a [low-modeling](https://modeling-languages.com/welcome-to-the-low-modeling-revolution/) [low-code](https://modeling-languages.com/low-code-vs-model-driven/) open-source platform.
 BESSER (Building bEtter Smart Software fastER) is funded thanks to an [FNR Pearl grant](https://modeling-languages.com/a-smart-low-code-platform-for-smart-software-in-luxembourg-goodbye-barcelona/) led by the [Luxembourg Institute of Science and Technology](https://www.list.lu/) with the participation of the [Snt/University of Luxembourg](https://www.uni.lu/snt-en/) and open to all your contributions!

-The BESSER low-code platform is built on top of our Python-based personal interpretation of a "Universal Modeling Language" (yes, heavily inspired and a simplified version of the better known UML, the Unified Modeling Language)
+The BESSER low-code platform is built on top of [B-UML](https://besser.readthedocs.io/en/latest/buml_language.html) our Python-based personal interpretation of a "Universal Modeling Language" (yes, heavily inspired and a simplified version of the better known UML, the Unified Modeling Language).
+With B-UML you can specify your software application and then use any of the [code-generators available](https://besser.readthedocs.io/en/latest/generators.html) to translate your model into executable code suitable for various applications, such as Django models or database structures compatible with SQLAlchemy.

 **Check out the official [documentation](https://besser.readthedocs.io/en/latest/)**